-JCC in Smithfield, North Carolina, is located 30 miles east of Raleigh near the junction of I-95 and US 70.
-The 175-acre main campus boasts state-of-the-art facilities, picturesque pines, colorful azaleas and scenic ponds and offers more than 40 occupational programs of study as well as numerous continuing education courses.
+JCC is located 30 miles east of Raleigh, in Smithfield, near the junction of I-95 and US 70.
+The 175-acre main campus boasts state-of-the-art facilities, picturesque pines, colorful azaleas and scenic ponds and offers some 35 occupational programs of study as well as numerous continuing education courses.

 JCC has campuses throughout the county, including the Cleveland Center, the Johnston County Workforce Development Center in Clayton, and the Howell Woods Environmental Learning Center, a 2800-acre wildlife preserve and teaching facility.
 On the main campus in Smithfield, JCC is home to a 16-acre Arboretum and the 1007-seat Paul A. Johnston Auditorium attracting additional involvement on-campus by community members.

 With an annual budget of about $40 million, JCC employs some 600 full-time and part-time employees.
 During its history, JCC has maintained its small town values while progressively meeting the needs of one of the fastest growing counties in the state.